pvnovarese/workbook/notary-0.md

-# experimenting with Notary and Docker Content Trust
+# Experimenting with Notary and Docker Content Trust

 ## What is Docker Content Trust?